 In this article, I’ll be sharing some effective tips on how to play acoustic guitar.
 I invite you to read on and learn more about this topic.

-Before you can even play like a pro, you’ll need to go through some fundamental aptitudes.
+Before you can even play guitar like a pro, you’ll need to go through some fundamental aptitudes.
 Mastering the basic steps on how to play acoustic guitar will provide you with a strong foundation and allow you to learn more intermediate lessons quicker.
 These may initially seem boring or un-cool but take them seriously because they’re a crucial component of the guitar playing process.

 The first thing you need to learn is how to properly hold an acoustic guitar and with it comes knowing the correct way to sit, stand, and put your arms.
 Having incorrect posture, especially when it becomes a habit, can lead to miscues and inconsistent notes.
 Here’s how you can avoid that.